kernoio/cpp-challenge-24/README.md

 ## The challenge:
-Write a C++ (linux) program that receives a stream of http "messages" (both inbound and outbound) via unix pipe.
+Write a C++ (linux) program "processor" that receives a stream of http "messages" (both inbound and outbound) via unix pipe.
 The program maintains a minute by minute aggregation map by **request path** and **response code** dimensions.
 Messages will not be ordered (you can receive 4 requests in a row, and subsequent responses), so you need to find a means to correlate them.
 Every minute the map should be printed to a file indicated by the `-o <filepath>` argument received by your program.